 To truly become a part of the Carnival in Venice, you need a mask at least.
 It’s all about secrecy and anonymity, about eccentricity and insanity.
-Besides, it’s a wonderful chance to turn into an opera character for a little while, or a fairy-tale creature.
-There’s a lot of kitschy, poor-quality gadgets being sold, so to get a proper mask you should go a traditional shop, such as Tragicomica, L’Arlecchino or Ca’ Macana.
+Besides, it’s a beautiful chance to turn into an opera character for a little while or a fairy-tale creature.
+There’s a lot of kitschy, poor-quality gadgets being sold, so to get a proper mask you should go a traditional shop, such as Tragicomic, L’Arlecchino or Ca’ Macana.
 If you want more than that, get a whole costume.
 This is optional if you’re going to party on the streets, but obligatory on a ball.

 It’s hard to find an affordable place to stay in Venice during the festivities.
-The truth is hotels, guest-houses etc. make a great use out of the tradition and raise prices for this occasion.
+The truth is hotels, guest-houses, etc. make great use out of the tradition and raise prices for this occasion.
 The sooner you book the hotel, the better.

 Besides of the festival